dominictapangea/vat-identifier-discovery/README.md

 ## Part 4 — Debate Topics & Edge Cases

 ### 1. The Checksum Dilemma: Coverage vs. Ethics
-* **The Math**: UK VAT numbers use a modulus 97 checksum (~10.3M valid combinations out of 10⁹).
+* **The Math**: UK VAT numbers use a modulus 97 checksum.
 * **The Opportunity**: Generating all valid checksums and querying HMRC would theoretically reconstruct the entire national registry without crawling a single website.
-Crucially, this is the only automated method capable of capturing sole traders (~50% of UK VAT registrations, entirely absent from Companies House).
+Crucially, this is the only automated method capable of capturing sole traders.
-* **The Reality**: At ~0.29s per check, running 10.3M queries requires ~35 days of nonstop traffic against a free public service meant for single invoice lookups.
+* **The Reality**: At 0.29s per check, running 10.3M queries requires 35 days of nonstop traffic against a free public service meant for single invoice lookups.
 This crosses into abusive scraping and legal risk (Computer Misuse Act).
 It is technically the highest-coverage vector, but structurally unusable in a production product.

 ---

 ### 2. Pipeline Freshness & Churn
-* **Decoupled Registries**: Companies House status and HMRC VAT status are completely independent—companies (de)register for VAT without triggering a Companies House event.
+* **Decoupled Registries**: Companies House status and HMRC VAT status are completely independent—companies register for VAT without triggering a Companies House event.
 * **Stream Maintenance**:
   * **New Entities**: Stream daily Companies House change feeds to trigger web discovery only on newly incorporated businesses.
   * **Existing Pool**: Periodically re-run the HMRC checker over previously discovered numbers.
 This catches silent deregistrations cheaply via API hits without re-crawling websites.